-This internship program emphasizes promotion of profession-wide competencies as articulated by the Standards of Accreditation.
+This internship program emphasizes the promotion of profession-wide competencies as articulated by the Standards of Accreditation.
 The clinical and non-clinical training experiences are designed to promote the attainment of profession-wide competencies within the context of our specific program aims.
 Interns in both tracks will require focused experiences beyond the core requirements.
-It is our goal to ensure that interns achieve these profession-wide competencies and become more independent in their delivery of services by the end of their internship year: Research; Ethical and Legal Standards; Individual and Cultural Diversity; Professional Values and Attitudes;
+It is our goal to ensure that interns achieve these profession-wide competencies and become more independent in their delivery of services by the end of their internship year: Research; Ethical and Legal Standards; Diversity, Equity, and Inclusion; Professional Values and

-Communication and Interpersonal Skills; Assessment; Intervention; Supervision; and Consultation and Interprofessional/interdisciplinary Skills.
+Attitudes; Communication and Interpersonal Skills; Assessment; Intervention; Supervision; and Consultation and Interprofessional/interdisciplinary Skills.